-Tour arrangements conclude at Mumbai Airport for departure on suggested Singapore Airlines flights.
+Tour arrangements conclude at Mumbai Airport for departure on suggested Cathay Pacific flights.
 Renaissance Tours can assist you with your flights and other travel arrangements, including any extra nights’ accommodation, either before or after the tour.

 *Single travellers may request to share.

 Please note the post-tour to Mumbai and Aurangabad requires 6 persons to proceed.

 20 December 2019

 Please see Terms & Conditions for fitness level definitions.